Bishwas-py/djapy-docs/docs/usage/response.md

 You can access the source object in the computed field using the `_obj` attribute.
 In the above example, `PolymorphicLike.get_object_likes(self._obj)` is used to get the likes of the source object.

-Basically, `_obj` is the object that is being serialized, generally a Django model instance.
+Basically, `_obj` is the source object that is being serialized, generally a Django model instance.

 ## Validators